Bsquiat1/elewa-assessment/README.md

 Getting Started
 Technologies
 Introduction
 Welcome to the Elewa website repository!
-In this project, i have focused on creating the social-impact, invest, and about-us pages.
+In this project, I have focused on creating the social-impact, invest, and about-us pages.
 My tech stack includes Vite for React, TypeScript, and Tailwind CSS for styling.

 # Getting Started
 To get started with this project, follow these steps: